bobvawter/mdcmux/README.md

 connect to the proxy, may issue documented `?Q` commands, and may read any macro variables.
 Further down, the `10.2.2.0/24` netblock is allowed to write to a limited range of macro variables.

+When the `audit` option is set, the proxy interactions will be logged in complete detail.

 ## Dummy server